FROM AN EXPERIENCE The ones who are afraid of missing moves, who chase moves as a

 FOGGY FORECAST THIS WEEK

-On Friday selling
+southbound journey throughout the week.
+On Friday selling pressure

-and made a low of 4628
+was intensified and Nifty fell sharply and made a low of 4628.

 Finally Nifty closed below the physiological mark of 4700 with a